Do Go On - 163 - WW2 Badass Audie Murphy

 For now.

-I didn't shell shock before, but Battle Fatigue is fun.
+I don't shell shock before, but battle fatigue is fun.

 Yeah, it'd be heavy.

-He'd need a second shirt or they'd be on the back or something.
+He'd need a second shirt or they'd be on the back or something as well.

 And they're all like, they're made of metal, right?

-of France and Belgium, and he was credited with killing over 240 German soldiers and wound
+And he was credited with killing over 240 German soldiers

 Yeah.